Diego-Guz/Remembra/README.md

 ## Folder Structure

-The core files are organized under the `app/(tabs)` folder.
+The core frontend files are organized under the `frontend/music-therapy-app/app/(tabs)` folder.
 For example:

 ```
 remembra/